Windswept, Desolate Santa Cruz:

 Only an hour’s boat ride and I felt transported to a much more distant place.

-I found the island to be untouched by man (minus a few exceptions) which proved to be the exact opposite of any coastline in found along Southern California; no mansions overlooking the water, no bars, no grocery stores, no traffic clogged superhighways, only a rusted out pier partly
+I found the island to be untouched by man (minus a few exceptions) which proved to be the exact opposite of any coastline in found along Southern California; no mansions overlooking the water, no bars, no grocery stores, no traffic clogged superhighways, only a rusted out pier partly covered in guano.

 The history of the island is a continuation of limited human exposure; the Chumash Indians, cattle ranching and hunt clubs.
 The names that adorn the island provide a sort of mysterious aura; Scorpion anchorage, Prisoners Harbor, Smugglers cove.